ReonaFujinami8/ReonaFujinami8/README.md

 ## About Me

 - Researching and developing desktop applications with WPF / C#
-- Building APIs and AI systems using FastAPI / Python for research and personal projects
+- Building APIs and AI systems using FastAPI / Python
-- Interested in LLM applications, AI systems, and developer productivity
+- Interested in LLM applications and developer productivity
 - Familiar with low-level programming using C / C++

 ---